Vorschreibung/siml/SPEC.rst

   - No booleans, null, or typed numbers at the syntax level.
-  - Everything is returned as strings/lists of strings; type interpretation is up to the caller.
+  - Everything is returned as strings/lists of strings; type interpretation is up to the consumer.

 * No advanced YAML features: